“Mom, do you believe in astrology?”

 – Carl Sagan

 Sooner or later, our existence will be threatened.
 And amid our panic, we may have to pause and ponder the nature of our reality.
-We may be forced to reconsider all that we hold true, from the hopeful claims of religion to our scientific assumptions.
-And we might search for a reason to cherish the life we deem so precious.
-Because if we want to exist, then we must care about our existence.
-If we claim to be an intelligent species, then it’s time we start thinking like one.
-“The progress of humankind is now dependent on our ability to put aside our frustration and bitterness, to look past our short-sightedness, and to engage ourselves with the broader picture of what it means to be human—if it means anything at all.”
-(Home)
+We might have to reconsider all that we hold true, from the hopeful claims of religion to our scientific assumptions.
+And we might wonder, Did we come this far just to destroy ourselves?
+Or is there a reason to cherish the life we deem so precious?
+But maybe now is the time to reflect and realize that if we hope to exist, then we must care about our existence.
+And if we claim to be an intelligent species, then it’s time we start thinking like one.